erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Add imagebutton for reactor on/off
 - (DONE) Add graphical bars for coolant system: system heat, coolant/vapor tanks.
 Hide when passively cooled.
 - (DONE) Change current heat bar to show fuel heat
+- (DONE) Add RPM bar to turbine
 - Add 1px extra between lines on reactor GUI to see if they look better
-- (DONE) Add RPM bar to turbine
 - Add "dump fuel" button to access port GUI
 - Add turbine stuff to German and Chinese localization files

 ### Items
 - Add nuggets for the 4 types of ingots
 - Add blocks for the 4 types of ingots

+### Multiblock Turbine (post-0.3.0)
+- Optional explosion during severe overspeed conditions
+- Redstone port.
+- Computer port.

+### Advanced coolant add-ons (post-0.3.0)
+- Coolant manifolds inside reactor add extra surface area - must be adjacent to casing, other manifold or fuel rod
+- Multiblock heat exchanger allows conversion of superheated coolant + water -> steam + coolant
+- Different types of coolant with different transference properties

+### Reactor meltdowns (post-0.3.0, may slip to 0.4)
+- Add option to enable reactor meltdowns to config
+- When overheated, low chance of meltdown, based on heat.
+- When meltdown occurs:
+-- Reactor disassembles
+-- One or more fuel rod blocks convert to corium fluid at the reactor's bottom -- Zero or more explosions near the reactor's top
+- Corium fluid acts like acid; slowly eats through materials beneath it.
+- Touching corium fluid swiftly kills the shit out of you.
+- Corium fluid eventually hardens into corium.
+- Touching corium damages and withers you.

 TODO - 0.4: The Fueling Update
 ------------------------------